JimPaine/bicep-private-endpoints/README.md

 > It is on the backlog to put into a registry.

-Then reference the module and pass the required parameters.
+Then reference the module and pass the required parameters and that is it!
+The module will create all the required group IDs, zones and endpoints and then associate them to your network and resource of choice.

 ```bicep
 resource vnet 'Microsoft.Network/virtualNetworks@2023-04-01' = {